henvic/osx-ulimit/README.md

 This is a simple library that allows you to easily raise this limit manually for the running process.

 Node.js 0.12 [joyent/node@6820054](https://github.com/joyent/node/commit/6820054d2d42ff9274ea0755bea59cfc4f26f353) has a proper fix so you hopefully won't need it for when it's released as stable.

+## Warning
+It still requires you to manually invoke something like `launchclt limit maxfiles 10000 10000`, otherwise it won't make any difference.
+You'll have to run this command as a system administrator / root.
+Do yourself a favor and read the reference.
+You can't turn the limit higher without invoking it with the right permissions or it'll just silently ignore it.
+To verify your limit use `launchctl limit maxfiles`.

 ## Install